VojislavD/tall-components/README.md

 php artisan vendor:publish --tag="tall-components"
 ```

-To change colors just find `primary`, `primary-dark`, `secondary` or `secondary-dark` in component and replace with colors you want to use.
+To change colors just find `primary`, `primary-dark`, `secondary` or `secondary-dark` in component and replace with color you want to use.

 ## Usage